dshijakovskiTDL/beyond-basics/README.md

     };
 ```

-> **Hint**: Is a regular object the best approach?
+> **Note**: Is a regular object the best approach for representing the ATM?
 Is there maybe another data structure better fit to handle this type of data?

 &nbsp;